sameem97/tech501-week-2/mongo_db_deployment/README.md

       - name: public-subnet
       - subnet address range: 10.0.2.0/24

-    The configuration above forces traffic to route through the NVA, rather than direct to the db vm.
-See app terminal to verify pings are not being received by db once traffic is re-routed.
+    - The configuration above forces any traffic leaving the public subnet and destined for the private subnet e.g. to the db VM, to route through the NVA.
+    - See app terminal to verify pings have stopped being sent.
+This is because the traffic is now redirected to the NVA so is not being received by the db.

 7. Enable IP forwarding on NVA

     - Currently NVA is not doing anything with the traffic it is receiving.